 You can have steel spikes as shown in the picture above.
 Having a predator decoy on the mailbox is cool.
 Just ensure the birds don't find out that it's a decoy!

-You can get some inspiration from the video below on how to keep birds off mailbox and prevent them from pooping on your mailbox.
+You can get some inspiration from the video below on how to keep birds off the mailbox and prevent them from pooping on it.

 Also, learn how to keep birds off of your tomato plants.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Questions & Answers